inovex/justcause/docs/usage.rst

     │   ├── propensity <- functionality estimate propensity scores
     │   └── utils      <- generic helper functions for learners
-    ├── evaluation     <- helper functions for evaluation ├── metrics        <- various metrics to a result to the ground truth └── utils          <- most generic helper functions not related to data and learners
+    ├── evaluation     <- helper functions for evaluation ├── metrics        <- various metrics to compare a result to the ground truth └── utils          <- most generic helper functions not related to data and learners

 Most commonly you will deal with :mod:`.data.generators` and :mod:`.data.sets` to generate or fetch a